 Suitable for: Low-mid to high credit scorers

 New credit isn't always necessary to cut credit card costs.
 Many credit cards allow existing customers to move other debts to them at special rates.
 Doing this in the correct order can create substantial savings - using this technique, one man's annual interest was cut from £1,400 to £400 a year.

 Full info: Credit Card Shuffle

 Check for grants and support

 Some utility companies offer help if you have large arrears on your gas, electricity or water bills.
-You'll need to be a customer of the company, so if yours is not listed contact it to see if it has a similar scheme.
+You'll need to be a customer of the company, so if yours isn't listed contact it to see if it has a similar scheme.

 Water: The Water UK website has info on all the water company schemes.